-- "For example, a plastic framed sliding window shall be treated as a Manufactured Product while plate glass shall be treated as a Construction Material."12 - 4.
+- i "For example, a plastic framed sliding window shall be treated as a Manufactured Product while plate glass shall be treated as a Construction Material."
+12 - 4.
 Ensure that All Articles, Materials, and Supplies are Produced in the United States.
-To - d. comply with BABA, CIHA shall ensure that, for any Infrastructure Project funded by Federal Financial Assistance, all Iron or Steel Products, Manufactured Products, and Construction Materials used in the Infrastructure Project are Produced in the United States, unless a waiver applies.
+To comply with BABA, CIHA shall ensure that, for any Infrastructure Project funded by Federal Financial Assistance, all Iron or Steel Products, Manufactured Products, and Construction Materials used in the Infrastructure Project are Produced in the United States, unless a waiver applies. - a.
 In the case of Construction Materials, "Produced in the United States" means all manufacturing processes for the Construction Material occurred in the United States.
-The regulations at 2 CFR § 184.6 describe the following standards for a Construction Material to be considered "Produced in the United States."

-- i Non-ferrous metals.
+The regulations at 2 CFR § 184.6 describe the following standards for a Construction Material to be considered "Produced in the United States." - i Non-ferrous metals.
 All manufacturing processes, from initial smelting or melting through final shaping, coating, and assembly, occurred in the United States. - ii Plastic and polymer-based products.
 All manufacturing processes, from initial combination of constituent plastic or polymer-based inputs, or, where applicable, constituent composite materials, until the item is in its final form, occurred in the United States. - iii Glass.
 All manufacturing processes, from initial batching and melting of raw materials through annealing, cooling, and cutting, occurred in the United States. - iv Fiber optic cable (including drop cable).
 All manufacturing processes, from the initial ribboning (if applicable), through buffering, fiber stranding and jacketing, occurred in the United States.
 All manufacturing processes also include the standards for glass and optical fiber, but not for non-ferrous metals, plastic and polymer-based products, or any others. - v Optical fiber.
 All manufacturing processes, from the initial preform fabrication stage through the completion of the draw, occurred in the United States. - vi Lumber.
-All manufacturing processes, from initial debarking through treatment and planing, occurred in the United States. - vii Drywall.
-All manufacturing processes, from initial blending of mined or synthetic gypsum plaster and additives through cutting and drying of sandwiched panels, occurred in the United States. - viii Engineered wood.
-All manufacturing processes from the initial combination of constituent materials until the wood product is in its final form, occurred in the United States.
+All manufacturing processes, from initial debarking through treatment and planing, occurred in the United States.